vpalombo/PANEV/README.md

 Since PANEV relies on KEGG databases information, the **entrez gene identifiers** are needed.

-To endhance user experience, two specific functions, *panev.dataPreparation* and *panev.exprdataPreparation*, are provided to retrieve the correct ID annotation for genomic and transcriptomic data, respectively.
-These functions are based on biomaRt R package, which uses the *ensembl.org* website resource, that allows up-to-date identifiers switching.
+To enhance user experience, two specific functions, *panev.dataPreparation* and *panev.exprdataPreparation*, are provided to retrieve the correct ID annotation for genomic and transcriptomic data, respectively.
+These functions are based on biomaRt R package, which uses the *ensembl.org* website resource and allows up-to-date identifiers switching.

-The ensembl correct organism code is needed to run properly data preparation functions: these codes are obtainable with the *panev.biomartSpecies* command.
+The ensembl correct organism code is needed to properly run data preparation functions: these codes are obtainable with the *panev.biomartSpecies* command.

 To create a list of all available organisms for biomaRt annotation: